samjulien/blog/_posts/2018-07-17-building-a-movie-listing-application-with-aurelia-and-typescript.markdown

 }
 ```

 The call to `auth0.parseHash()` will allow the `auth0-js` library to process the token information sent to use from Auth0 in the return URL.
 We then take that information and create out auth session by storing those values in memory (the `setSession()` method is defined next).
-The rest of the code here deals with the loading of the previously saved URL, and returning the user to where they left off.
+The rest of the code here deals with the loading of the previously saved URL and returning the user to where they left off.
 We also emit an event to any listeners to let them know that the authentication state has changed.

 Next, `setSession()`: